-The costs for tuition, comprehensive fees, and room and board are outlined below:
+The costs for tuition, fees, and room and board are outlined below:

-1 Tuition Fees
+1. Tuition

-The tuition fee per year of three terms in the College is \$14,964.
+The tuition fee per year of three terms in the College is \$16,500.

-2. Comprehensive Fees
+2. Fees

-The comprehensive fee is intended to help meet the cost of classroom supplies and teaching tools, information technology services, laboratory fees, social activities, athletic supplies, etc. The comprehensive fee per year of three terms in the College is \$1,110.
+Fees are intended to help meet the cost of classroom supplies and teaching tools, information technology services, laboratory fees, social activities, athletic supplies, etc. The fee per year of three terms in the College is \$1,224.